Novena Global Lifecare gets US$20m in funding, joins US$150m investment fund with partners

 Nelson Loh, executive chairman and co-founder of DORR Group and Novena Global Lifecare, said the company will continue to innovate and disrupt the lifecare industry around the region.

 This is by focusing on building partnerships, acquisitions, investments and collaborations to create a pan-Asian holistic medical ecosystem that will improve the wellness healthcare of consumers across Asia.
-One example is countries such as Vietnam which has a growing middle-class.
+One example is Vietnam, which has a growing middle class.